Health Benefits during COVID-19

-If you are interested in getting health insurance for you and your family because of COVID-19, the Washington Health Benefit Exchange is offering a special enrollment period.
-The special enrollment period ends May 8.
+If you are interested in getting health insurance for you and your family because of COVID-19, you can apply for other coverage through Washington Healthplanfinder’s (wahealthplanfinder.org) special enrollment period.
+Learn how through Washington Healthplanfinder’s Coronavirus FAQs page.

 Independent Providers (IPs) may qualify for lower-cost monthly premiums through tax credits.